Invasion (cancer): Physiological prototypes of invasive growth

-Tumor cells spreading into the surrounding tissues and distant organs are known to reproduce the mechanisms and migration types characteristic of normal, non-tumor cells during physiological processes.
-Tumor cells, similar to normal cells, are capable of activating these mechanisms for changing their own shape, creating conditions for moving, as well as remodeling surrounding tissues to form migration pathways.
-The main problem is that tumor cells, in contrast to normal cells, do not have physiological “stop signals” to terminate these processes.
-Most likely, this leads to the establishment of the migration mechanisms and promotes the progression and spread of the tumor.
+Tumor cells have the ability to replicate the mechanisms and migration patterns typically seen in normal, non-tumor cells during various physiological processes.
+Like normal cells, tumor cells can activate these mechanisms to alter their shape, create favorable conditions for movement, and reshape nearby tissues to form pathways for migration.
+However, tumor cells, in contrast to normal cells, do not have physiological "stop signals" to terminate these processes.
+This leads to the establishment of the migration mechanisms and promotes the progression and spread of the tumor.

-Malignant cells were found to use built-in genetic programs to implement the processes that determine invasive growth and the possibility of metastasis.
-For example, the movement of a single cell is observed during embryonic development and inflammation (e.g., leukocyte migration).
-A similar mechanism of dissemination is typical of cancer cells during tumor progression and metastasis.
+Malignant cells were found to use built-in genetic programs to implement the processes that determine invasive growth and metastasis.
+For example, the movement of individual cells observed during embryonic development and inflammation (e.g., leukocyte migration) is similar to the dissemination of cancer cells during tumor progression and metastasis.

-Along with single cell migration, collective cell migration can occur when groups of firmly interconnected tumor cells are migrating.
-This type of migration indicates tissue rearrangement, underlies the processes of embryonic morphogenesis, and also is an essential component in the healing of wound surfaces.
+Along with single cell migration, collective cell migration can occur when groups of firmly interconnected tumor cells migrate together.
+This type of migration indicates tissue rearrangement, underlies the processes of embryonic morphogenesis, and is also an essential component of the healing of wound surfaces.

-Therefore, the key is that malignant tumor cells extensively use the mechanisms of both collective and single cell migration as physiological prototypes in the process of invasive growth and metastasis.
+In this way malignant tumor cells use the mechanisms of both collective and single cell migration as physiological prototypes in the process of invasive growth and metastasis.

 Patterns of invasive growth

-At present, based on a complex of certain morphological and molecular genetic parameters, two fundamentally different patterns of invasive growth are distinguished: collective (group) cell migration and single cell migration (individual migration: Fig. 1).
-In this case, the migration type is largely determined by tissue microenvironment features and depends on molecular changes in tumor cells.
+Two distinct patterns of invasive growth are distinguished based on specific morphological and molecular genetic parameters: single-cell migration and collective cell migration.
+The migration type is predominantly influenced by characteristics of the tissue microenvironment, and is dependent on molecular changes within the tumor cells.

 Determination of the invasion mechanism used by single migrating cells during migration is a complex task.
-Unfortunately, studies examining this issue at the molecular and morphological levels are few in numbers and mostly were carried out in vitro using specific cell lines.
+Before 2015, studies examining this at the molecular and morphological levels were few in numbers and mostly were carried out in vitro using specific cell lines.

-However, now, there is considerable increase in the number of studies that demonstrate increasing interest in research into the molecular genetic features of tumor cells that determine the main differences between the mesenchymal and amoeboid types of cell movement during individual migration, as well as collective migration.
+However, there has been a subsequent increase in the number of studies that demonstrate interest in the molecular genetic features of tumor cells that determine the main differences between the mesenchymal and amoeboid types of cell movement during individual migration, as well as collective migration.